adopt-liveview/adopt-liveview/priv/pages/2026/04-23-v2-basics-of-heex-en_US.md

 In the third example (Hello Phoenix) there is a golden tip: you can pass a list with multiple strings to an attribute and at the end it will be automatically joined and values that are `nil` will be ignored.
 The reason this technique is powerful is that it makes it easier to work with variables, as we can see `bg_for_hello_phoenix` being used.

 The last case (Hello LiveView) adds one more way of working with attributes.
-If you ever need to add attributes dynamically, that is, you don't know exactly which attributes will or wont be included in advance, you can use the syntax of adding an elixir map within the opening HTML tag and HEEx will understand that each key in your map represents an attribute.
+If you ever need to add attributes dynamically, that is, you don't know exactly which attributes will or won't be included in advance, you can use the syntax of adding an elixir map within the opening HTML tag and HEEx will understand that each key in your map represents an attribute.

 %{
 title: "Can I use variables in my render function?",